ctrl-alt-del/devenv/README.md

 ### EditThisCookie
 [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg) is a cookie manager that allow developer to modify cookies of a page in real for development and testing purpose.

-To intall the extension, just click on the blue `+ Free` button the top right corner.
+To install the extension, just click on the blue `+ Free` button the top right corner.

 [BACK TO TOP](#table-of-contents)